GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/readme.md

 Once we have these 3 credentials, it is highly recommended to store them into a Key Vault.
 This would minimize the chances for our credentials to be exposed/leaked through our code.

-The last step to configure prior to start our Spark code, is to explicitly give access to the app to handle any kind of object from the selected container.
+The last step to configure prior to start our Spark code, is to explicitly give access to the app to handle - or even read -any kind of object from the selected container.
 We will do this through the IAM framework within the container we created before.
 We will select `Storage Blob Data Contributor` in the section `Add role assignment`

 ![image](https://github.com/GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/assets/136500426/45e8391f-0ebe-4a01-9622-53cf683359dd)

-Once we have done all this, we will be able to mount the data lake shown below intp this new location `/mnt/tokyoolympic`, this is:
+Once we have done all this, we will be able to mount the data lake shown below intp this new location/mounting point `/mnt/tokyoolympic`, this is to say:

 ![image](https://github.com/GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/assets/136500426/88982ba3-d24e-49bc-871d-ea3d04d950e4)